NextronSystems/analysis-cockpit-manual/baselining/case-creation2.rst

    Automatically create cases

 After pressing the ``Start`` button, the Cockpit will start calculating and create cases.
-Depending on the data volume this may take a while and you will be presented a page that shows that Auto Cases is still running along with the current number of cases.
+Depending on the amount of events in your Analysis Cockpit, this may take a while and.

 .. figure:: ../images/cockpit_auto_baselining_status.png
    :alt: Auto Cases Status

    Auto Cases Status

-It is safe to leave this page, once the status in ``Running``.
+It is safe to leave this page once the status is ``Running``.
 It will continue in the background.
+To see if the Auto Baselining is still running, you can open the dialog again.

 .. important::
   The Analysis Cockpit generates auto\_case\_ids only for Alerts and